FarbodMoravveji/sclib/README.md

 This repository is developed for the purpose of simulating a supply chain with Agent-Based approach.
 The mentioned supply chain is comprised of 3 layers that refer to the existance of retailers, Manufacturers and suppliers in the model.
-Behaviors such as sending orders to upstream agents, delivery of products to downstream agents, payment execution, bank financing, reverse factoring and credit risk are simulated during each step of the model.
+Features such as sending orders to upstream agents, delivery of products to downstream agents, payment execution, bank financing, reverse factoring and credit risk evaluation are simulated during each step of the model.

 ---
 ## How to use